Messianic Age

 In Abrahamic religions, the Messianic Age (יְמוֹת הַמָשִׁיחַ) is the future eternal period of time on Earth in which the messiah will reign and bring universal peace and brotherhood, without any evil (through mankind's own terms).
 Some refer to it as the consummate "kingdom of God" or the "world to come".
-Jews believe that such a figure is yet to come, while Christians believe that this figure is Jesus Christ.
+Jews believe that such a figure is yet to come, while Christians and Muslims believe that this figure is Jesus Christ.

 Judaism

 According to Jewish tradition, the Messianic Era will be one of global peace and harmony; an era free of strife and hardship, conducive to the furtherment of the knowledge of the Creator.
 The theme of the Messiah ushering in an era of global peace is encapsulated in two of the most famous scriptural passages from the Book of Isaiah:

 They shall beat their swords into plowshares and their spears into pruning hooks; nation will not lift sword against nation and they will no longer study warfare.